 Muted or smoky colors are typically better with brown than brights.

-Your with a brown roof house color brick, stone, siding, or paint can be any of these popular hues, plus a few more creative ones for trim:
+Your home with a brown roof can have brick, stone, siding, or paint in any of these popular hues, plus a few more creative ones:

 - Cream, Ivory, Yellow (White gets a bit harsh)